Updated 15 June 2020

 The builder could be a natural person (a human being) or another legal entity (for example a company)

-If the builder listed in your documents is a company, they will have a 9 digit Australian Company Number (ACN) that you can search on ASIC Connect by clicking here.
+If the builder listed in your documents is a company, they will have a 9 digit Australian Company Number (ACN) that you can search on ASIC Connect on their website.
 If you are making an application to DBDRV or VCAT against a company, you should include a copy of the ASIC search in your application

 If the builder listed on your documents has both an ACN and an Australian Business Number (ABN), the last 9 digits of the ABN should match the 9 digits ACN.
-You can do an ABN search on ABN Lookup by clicking here.
+You can do an ABN search on ABN Lookup.

 This resource was last updated on 15 June 2020.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.
 Please view our disclaimer for more information.